zhicwu/docker-biserver-ce/README.md

 # ./start-biserver.sh
 # docker logs -f bi
 ```
-You can now access the web UI via http://localhost:8080.
+You can now access the BI server via http://localhost:8080.

 ## How to build
 ```